 Attendees will also be asked to read some background materials before attending the course to ensure that all attendees have common knowledge.
 This will be a small amount and will be explained with pointers to additional resources.

-Chas Nelson is a Research Fellow at the University of Glasgow working in quantitative microscopy.
+Dr Chas Nelson is a Research Fellow in Data Science at the University of Glasgow working in quantitative microscopy.
 He has taught computer science topics to a wide variety of groups and comes prepared with an undergraduate degree in Biology (and Physics) and a PhD in Computer Science, speciﬁcally bioimage analysis.
-Chas uses Python and Jupyter daily and has an interest in building courses that enable students to go on and continue learning after the course.
+Chas uses Python and Jupyter daily and has an interest in building courses that enable participants to go on and continue learning after the course.

-Between them, Chas and Mikolaj will be able to fully support your learning throughout the day and provide you with the tools to continue developing your skills after the course.
+Between them, Chas and Miks will be able to fully support your learning throughout the day and provide you with the tools to continue developing your skills after the course.

 Certification and Continuing Professional Development (CPD)